SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_rfid_id12la/README.md

 ## Summary ##

-This project shows the implementation of an RFID module that outputs the 10-character unique ID ( 5 bytes ID + 1 byte checksum + 4 bytes timestamp) of a 125kHz RFID card with **BGM220 Explorer Kit** based on Qwiic communication.
+This project shows the implementation of an RFID module that outputs the 10-character unique ID ( 5 bytes ID + 1 byte checksum + 4 bytes timestamp) of a 125kHz RFID card with Silicon Labs platform based on I2C communication.

 It can be used for human tracking, checking event attendance, and is also beneficial for electronic wallet applications.

 ## Required Hardware ##

 - [A BGM220 Explorer Kit board](https://www.silabs.com/development-tools/wireless/bluetooth/bgm220-explorer-kit)

+- Or [SiWx917 Wi-Fi 6 and Bluetooth LE 8 MB Flash SoC Pro Kit](https://www.silabs.com/development-tools/wireless/wi-fi/siwx917-pk6031a-wifi-6-bluetooth-le-soc-pro-kit) (BRD4002 + BRD4338A)

 - [SparkFun RFID Qwiic Reader](https://www.sparkfun.com/products/15191)